mkatareyunc/final-project-426/README.md

-Search popular locales and see other popular destinations (preset) User-speciic - Keeping list of favorited locations and (filter by location and see adjacent destinations)
+Search popular locales and see other popular destinations (preset)
+\nUser-speciic - Keeping list of favorited locations and (filter by location and see adjacent destinations - save data)